-There are seven basic quality management tools for planning, monitoring and controlling processes to improve the quality related issues within the organization.
-Scatter Diagram (Scatter Plot , Scatter Graph ) is one of them.
+There are seven basic quality management tools for planning, monitoring and controlling processes to improve the quality-related issues within the organization.
+Scatter Diagram is one of them.

-The scatter diagram is created with two variables, usually first variable is under the conrol of the researcher and the second variable depends on the first one.
-The independent variables which effects the dependent ones are typically plotted along the horizontal axis (X-axis) and the dependent variables are plotted along the vertical axis (Y-axis).
+The scatter diagram is created with two variables, usually, the first variable is under the control of the researcher and the second variable depends on the first one.
+The independent variables which affect the dependent ones are typically plotted along the horizontal axis (X-axis) and the dependent variables are plotted along the vertical axis (Y-axis).

-The independent variable effects the dependent variable therefore the independent variable is also known as the control parameter.
+The independent variable affects the dependent variable, therefore, the independent variable is also known as the control parameter.

 Sometimes both variables may be independent.
-In that case the scatter diagram (Scatter Plot , Scatter Graph ) demonstrates the level of correlation between them.
-In other words, the scatter diagram helps to determine how closely the variables are related.
+In that case, the scatter graph demonstrates the level of correlation between them.
+In other words, it helps to determine how closely the variables are related.

-For example, to understand the relationship between the number of acidents and long working hours within a project, a HSE manager collects data for the two variables: number of accidents and working hours.
-Then the HSE manager plots the data in a scatter plot by assigning the “working hours” to the horizontal axis (X-axis) and the “number of accidents” to the vertical axis (Y-axis).
+The HSE manager plots the data in a scatter plot by assigning the “working hours” to the horizontal axis (X-axis) and the “number of accidents” to the vertical axis (Y-axis).

-The scatter plot of all the data in the research helps the HSE manager to understand the relationship between the two variables.
-He notices that as the working hours increases, the number of accidents also increase.
+The scatter graph of all the data in the research helps the HSE manager to understand the relationship between the two variables.
+He notices that as the working hours’ increases, the number of accidents also increase.
 “Working hours” is the independent data and the number of accidents depends on the working hours.

 Below table shows the working hours and accidents within a project.

 Below is the same data as a Scatter Plot.